Sunt-ing/database-system-readings/README.md

-# database-system-readings
+# Introduction
 This is a curated reading list about database systems.
+Book digests can be found in README, while paper digests are located in the issue list.
-In the summaries, I will try to answer the following questions:
+In the paper digest, I will try to answer the following questions:
 - What problem does the paper solve?
 Is it important?
 - How does it solve the problem?
 - How does their approach differ from previous ones?
 Are they adequately discussed in the reading?
 - How does this work relate to other research?
 - What could be improved?

+# Book list
+- Designing Data-Intensive Applications
+- Database Internals
+- Database system concepts

+# Paper list
+## ATC
+- Scaling Large Production Clusters with Partitioned Synchronization

-# Other Reading lists
+# Referenced Reading lists
 ## General
+- [:star:] Xiangfeng Zhu at UW: [https://xzhu0027.gitbook.io/blog/reading-list](https://xzhu0027.gitbook.io/blog/reading-list)
+- [:star:] Yuanli Wang at BU: [https://github.com/pentium3/sys_reading/issues](https://github.com/pentium3/sys_reading/issues)
 - [https://github.com/feilengcui008/distributed_system_readings](https://github.com/feilengcui008/distributed_system_readings)
-- Xiangfeng Zhu at UW: [https://xzhu0027.gitbook.io/blog/reading-list](https://xzhu0027.gitbook.io/blog/reading-list)
-- Yuanli Wang at BU: [https://github.com/pentium3/sys_reading/issues](https://github.com/pentium3/sys_reading/issues)
 - UIUC: [https://systems-seminar-uiuc.github.io/fall20/index.html](https://systems-seminar-uiuc.github.io/fall20/index.html)
 - NYU: [https://github.com/fruffy/nyu-systems-seminar](https://github.com/fruffy/nyu-systems-seminar)
 - UMass: [https://systems-lunch.org/](https://systems-lunch.org/)